 Reed College is a member of the Oregon Alliance of Independent Colleges and Universities.
 With prior approval of the registrar’s office to cross-register, Reed students who are enrolled full time at Reed are eligible to register at a number of other independent colleges in Oregon for one course each semester in fall and spring, at no additional fee.
 These courses and grades appear on the Reed transcript, but the grades are not included in calculating the Reed grade point average.

 Reed has a conventional four-point grading system, although traditional grade reports are not given to students unless they request them.
 Passing grades for undergraduates are A+, A, A–, B+, B, B–, C+, C, C–, and D. The failing grade is F. A grade of S (satisfactory) may be recorded at the first progress review of the year; an IN (incomplete) may be recorded as a temporary final grade if the level of the work done up to the point of the IN is passing, and the work could not be completed for reasons of health or extreme emergency.
 U (unfinished) is recorded as a temporary grade for a thesis not completed on time.
 Work in courses graded as unfinished or incomplete must be completed by the first day of instruction in the semester following their issuance, whether or not the student is enrolled in that semester.
 The instructor may set an earlier deadline for completion of this work.
-Students who fail to complete the required work for courses graded as incomplete or unfinished will be assigned a final grade based on the work completed.
+Students who fail to complete the required work for courses graded as incomplete will be assigned a final grade based on the work completed.

 During the junior or senior years students have the option of taking, as part of their regular academic load, a maximum of two units of work on a credit/no credit basis.
 Such a course may not be used to meet the college distribution requirements, the requirements for the major, or the requirements for the division, and may not be taken in the student’s major department.
 If the work for the course is judged to be of C level or higher, the grade is reported as Cr (Credit); if the work is at the level of C– or lower, it is to be reported as NCr (No Credit).
 In neither case is the grade or unit value used in the grade point computation.
 An enrolled student who chooses to audit a course may do so with the instructor’s permission, but no record is made of the audited course in the permanent student record.